-You can call your variables what you want as long as they're surrounded by the square brackets and don't include any spaces or special characters.
-However, we suggest that they are kept as logical as possible in order for the set up of your email to be as straight forward as possible.
-Unless you want any repetitions in your email, make sure that all the variables are unique within the template.
-Any added variables, in your email template, will show up as unique fields in your email action with the related variable as a title.
-Whatever you enter into these fields will then replace the variable in the template.
+You can call your placeholders what you want as long as they're surrounded by the square brackets and don't include any spaces or special characters.
+However, we suggest that they are kept as logical as possible in order for the set-up of your email to be as straightforward as possible.
+Unless you want any repetitions in your email, make sure that all the placeholders are unique within the template.
+Any added placeholder, in your email template, will show up as unique fields in your email action with the related placeholder as a title.
+Whatever you enter into these fields will then replace the placeholder in the template.
 We recommend that you continue reading the next sections in order to get an understanding of the advanced features we have inside the email template builder.
 Or move on to How To Create An Email to learn how to set up an email with your new template.

 Handling large chunks of HTML can be tricky.
 We have some functionalities that help to mitigate problems that might arise.
 Let's take a look at what they are and how to use them;

 Enable the autosave feature on your email template in order to automatically save progress, every few seconds, as you work.

 🧠 Note: Autosave will be disabled when the email template is in use in active activities or if you have errors in the HTML.